xishangxjb/AIP/README.md

-# test and change the file
+# Practice with the commands of git
-# configure the envirnoment for expressjs
+# Configure the envirnoment for expressjs
+# Create a simple TODO LIST APP